wasvy-org/wasvy/README.md

 fn main() {
     App::new()
         .add_plugins(DefaultPlugins)
-        // Adding the [`WasvyHostPlugin`] is all you need ;) .add_plugins(ModloaderPlugin::default())
+        // Adding the [`ModloaderPlugin`] is all you need 😉 .add_plugins(ModloaderPlugin::default())
         .add_systems(Startup, startup)
         .run();
 }

-/// Access the modloader's api through the Mods interface fn startup(mut mods: Mods) {
+/// Access the modloader's api through the Mods interface 🪄 fn startup(mut mods: Mods) {
     // Load one (or several) mods at once from the asset directory! mods.load("mods/my-mod.wasm");